 In the ESMF the TimeInterval class is used to represent time periods.
 This class is frequently used in combination with the Time class.
 The Clock class, for example, advances model time by incrementing a Time with a TimeInterval.

-26.2.1 ESMC_TimeGet - Get a Time value
+27.2.1 ESMC_TimeGet - Get a Time value

 Gets the value of an ESMC_Time in units specified by the user.
+The arguments are:

 time ESMC_Time object to be queried.